Sarvam Sakthimayam: Plot

 After that, things start happening to the advantage of Sivakami through the grace of the Goddess.
 She gets pregnant again and this time Rajamma and Balu's efforts were in vain to abort the baby.
 Eventually Sivakami gives birth to a beautiful baby girl.
 Since young, the girl, named Devi, has behaved in many ways like the Mother Goddess.
 Rajamma and Balu try to kill Devi many times, but she kills all the assassins hired by Balu, including one who is revealed to have committed all the mysterious murders associated with the Kali temple.
 This assassin's killing is a dramatic one where the Goddess herself kills him.
 He lies dead under the trident of the Goddess Kali, similar to all the murders that has been done by him.

 "Nalvaakku" Nagamma (Manorama), is a woman who pretends to talk to the Mother Goddess by trunk calls through a lime phone, trying to solve people's problems by taking money from them as call bills, and earns a living though that.
 Raju(S. Ve.
 Shekher), comes to her asking for help to identify what his father wanted to tell him before he died.
 Using his father's words, Manorama gets him married to her daughter, a fat Renuka.
 These scenes provide comic relief.

 As per their prayer, Sivakami and Natraj renovate the old Kali temple and in this festival, the Goddess reforms Rajamma by burning her Saree and then saving her by making the women fit a Veppillai (Neem) robe around her.
 Balu took his mother's new behavior as the last straw and hires some poachers to release a leopard to kill Devi.
 But the leopard envisions Devi as the Mother Goddess and becomes tamed by Devi.
 It then bites Balu, causing him to lose his right leg.
 Balu also discovers that Bhama was a cheater and that Alavanda was her boyfriend in the guise of an old man.
 He confronts them but gets beaten up in return.
 Cheated and depressed, Balu reforms himself.
 Only his sister-in-law, Sivakami actually cared for him and he begins to respect her.

 One day, Devi gets bitten by a snake and the doctors say that she may not recover.
 Sivakami goes to the Kali temple and prays for her daughter's life.
 Devi comes to life, much to the family's happiness.
 Sivakami asks Devi to go to the Goddess and thank her.
 Devi goes and merges with the idol of Kali.
-A divine light appears and then the Goddess reveals that it was Her who incarnated as Sivakami's daughter to restore righteousness.
+A divine light appears and then the Goddess reveals that she had incarnated as Sivakami's daughter to restore righteousness.
 She blesses all of them and disappears.